 Where HLS is typically delivered with Transport Stream containers and MPEG-DASH with fragmented MP4 (fMP4), CMAF specifies an fMP4 compatible container format.

-Utilizing this fMP4 container, will allow content publishers to encode and store their media once and deliver it with both the HLS and MPEG-DASH segmented adaptive streaming protocol, reducing costs and simplifying their overall workflow.
+Utilising this fMP4 container, will allow content publishers to encode and store their media once and deliver it with both the HLS and MPEG-DASH segmented adaptive streaming protocol, reducing costs and simplifying their overall workflow.

 It is a more efficient media format